What does Gü mean?

 Some of the products within our range use palm oil, which is sustainable palm oil only, within their recipe.
 Palm oil is currently used as the fat component within these products for the delivery of consumer-preferred taste and texture.
 The amount of palm oil used in each product is currently less than 6%.

 Our palm oil suppliers are members of the Roundtable on Sustainable Palm Oil (RSPO), an international non-profit organization whose mission is to make sustainable palm oil the norm by advancing the production and use of palm oil products and developing global standards for the entire supply chain of sustainable palm oil.
-Please also be assured Gü Puds' use of ingredients is regularly under review and we are sure to take into account feedback from our consumers and retail partners as part of this.
+Please also be assured Gü's use of ingredients is regularly under review and we are sure to take into account feedback from our consumers and retail partners as part of this.

-For your information, our soufflés and mousses do not contain palm oil within their recipes.
+Our soufflés and mousses do not contain palm oil within their recipes.

 Do you run a ramekin returns programme?

 We’re serious about doing our bit for the environment.
-Whilst we do not currently run a ramekin returns programme, we make all our ramekins out of 65% recycled glass that’s 100% recyclable too.
+Whilst we do not currently run a ramekin returns programme, we make all our ramekins out of 54% recycled glass that’s 100% recyclable too.

 If, like us, you have a number of ramekins hiding at the back of your cupboard, why not take a peek at our ramekin reuse page for a little inspiration on how to reuse yours?